Chatham Islands gerygone: Breeding

 Chatham Islands gerygones are solitary nesters, with defined territories defended against conspecifics.
 Disputes are mainly carried out by the male birds, and you can observe long chases occurring when boundaries are threatened.
 Although very territorial, boundary disputes never result in contact.
 The warblers are monogamous and the same breeding territories have been known to be defended for up to three years in a row.

 The breeding season for these warblers varies from year to year, but can be seen to average from around September to January.
 The nest style produced is the enclosed pendant, very similar to that of the grey warbler.
 The female birds are the sole nest builders, and incorporate mosses, lichens, leaves, bark, feathers, small twigs and spider webs into the nests.
 The nests are also seen to be lined with soft feathers.
 The location of the nests differs depending on the island.
 Nests on the largest island tend to be hanging freely in the open and in gaps of vegetation, while nests on the surrounding islands are in dense foliage.

 The female is in charge of brooding, and her eggs are an off-white colour flecked with reddish brown.
 On hatching, both male and female contribute by feeding the chicks.
 The Chatham Islands gerygone has a high breeding success rate of 87%, significantly higher than the mainland grey warbler which sees only 38% breeding success.

 Status and conservation

-Thriving in predator-free habitats, the adult warbler population is estimated at around 5000 birds.
+Thriving in predator-free habitats, the adult warbler population is estimated at 5000 birds.
 Although thought to be decreasing, the population numbers have not yet reduced enough to be classified as vulnerable by the IUCN and it is thus categorised as "least concern" on the red list of threatened species.

 Although this is the case, a recovery plan has been in place in New Zealand due to habitat loss.
 Main efforts have involved restoring the warblers to the northern sites of Chatham Island, and reforestation to provide future habitats for the population.
 Control of pests such as cats and weka have also been a focus, although the canopy dwelling birds aren't often affected by these.